Worker's Compensation and Injury Management

 Responsibilities of employees, supervisors and managers in the return to work process

 - assist the return to work co-ordinator in developing and implementing an appropriate safe and meaningful return to work program

 - provide regular feedback to the return to work co-ordinator on progress and any problems

 - discuss progress with the injured employee and the Return to Work Co-ordinator

 - provide support and assistance when the injured employee returns to work

 - take action, where appropriate, to prevent recurrence of injury.
 Such actions may include reasonable modifications to the workplace.

 - cooperate in their rehabilitation program, the agreed primary goal being return to work.
 Failure to co-operate could jeopardise their entitlement to compensation

 - attend intermittent medical examinations by WorkSafe medical experts as nominated by the Workers' Compensation & Injury Management Team

-Please contact the Workers' Compensation & Injury Management team for assistance or further information.
+Please contact the Workers' Compensation and Injury Management team for additional assistance.